ShaikMishaTabassum/ShaikMishaTabassum/README.md

 | **Impact** | End-to-end emergency coordination — SOS, live messaging, dashboards |
 | **Repository** | [github.com/ShaikMishaTabassum/crisissync](https://github.com/ShaikMishaTabassum/crisissync) |

-Built 10+ REST APIs using Node.js and Express, integrating Socket.IO, the Claude API, and Twilio for real-time emergency communication, backed by a responsive React frontend with interactive disaster-management dashboards.
+CrisisSync was built to solve a real gap in disaster response: most coordination tools assume stable connectivity, which is exactly what disaster zones don't have.
+The platform is designed offline-first from the ground up, so responders and affected users can log emergencies, trigger SOS alerts, and stay coordinated even when network access is unreliable or intermittent.
+On the backend, I built 10+ REST APIs with Node.js and Express, wiring in Socket.IO for real-time messaging, the Claude API for AI-assisted triage and guidance, and Twilio for SMS-based emergency communication when app connectivity isn't an option.
+The React frontend is fully modular with role-based workflows — separate views and permissions for responders, coordinators, and civilians — plus interactive dashboards for tracking incidents as they unfold.
+The whole system is deployed on AWS to keep it resilient and scalable during high-load emergency events.
 </details>

 <details>